dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 general want locking because it would not be GC aware and may deadlock the cooperative GC.

 Uses of `_Atomic` are a code smell in Mono.

+Using standard C atomics in native library PInvokes outside the runtime is okay provided the atomics aren't also accessed inside the runtime internals.

 ### Generic operations